Skip to main content

 4. Go to Filter > Sharpen > Smart Sharpen.

-5. Position the dialog window so you can see as much of the photo in the background as possible.
-Professional tip: Always evaluate sharpening on the actual image rather than relying solely on the preview box, which shows only a small portion of your image and may not reveal problematic artifacts.
+5. Move the window so you can see as much of the photo in the background as possible.
+When previewing, it’s best to look at the actual image rather than the preview box.

-6. Enter the following settings but do NOT click OK yet—we'll analyze the results first:
+6. Enter the following but do NOT click OK yet!

 Amount: 400%